skip to main content

 Where can I watch the FIFA Club World Cup Final?

 DAZN will stream the FIFA Club World Cup Final live on Sunday, July 13, at 3:00 p.m.
 ET.
-The match may also air on TNT Sports and TelevisaUnivision platforms.
+The match will also air on traditional channels TBS, Univision, and TUDN.

 Can I watch the FIFA Club World Cup on HBO Max?